cchang4/platformGame/README.md

 Catherine: player moves L&R

 5/16
 Catherine: L&R wraps, player jumps (but continues to jump if key is held on to)
+Yiru: check tile at a specified position

 5/17
 Catherine: player jumps restricted (but can hold and move player midair :\ )

+5/18
 Yiru: map shows up(but the last 5 columns are missing)

 5/20